JanssenProject/jans/docs/cedarling/patterns/annotation-workflow.md

 context as a value the policy can compare.
-Cedar has no string concatenation, so the policy cannot assemble `"finance_lead:<withdrawal-id>"` itself: the application resolves the approval record for *this* withdrawal and passes what it found, for instance `context.approvals` holding only the roles whose stored approval matches this withdrawal's id and amount.
+Cedar has no string concatenation, so the policy cannot assemble `"finance_lead:<withdrawal-id>"` itself: the application resolves the approval record for *this* withdrawal and passes what it found, for instance `context.approvals` holding only the roles whose stored approval matches this withdrawal's id, amount, and destination.
 The set then means "approved, for this request", and `contains("finance_lead")` is a claim the policy can trust.

 Several independent conditions can escalate to different people.
 If a second `forbid` covered a newly added destination account, a withdrawal that is both large and newly routed would trip both